A microscopic Kondo lattice model for the heavy fermion antiferromagnet CeIn$_3$: Microscopic models

 Notably, the DFT calculation and the resulting tight-binding model assume that the $f$-electrons are itinerant, whereas strong correlations will be responsible for localizing them.
 To illustrate that the bare conduction electron bands remain practically unchanged irrespective of the treatment of the $f$-electrons, in Fig.~\ref{fig:DFT_TB_comparison_nof} we present the DFT band structure with the $f$-electrons localized in the core.
-We also include the bands obtained from the tight-binding model with itinerant $f$-electrons when setting the $f$-$c$ hybridization to zero $V_{\bm{k},\sigma s} = 0$.
+We also include the bands obtained from the tight-binding model with itinerant $f$-electrons when setting the $f$-$c$ hybridization to zero $V_{\bf{k},\sigma s} = 0$.
 The good agreement illustrates that the bare conduction electron bands are insensitive to the treatment of the $f$-electrons.
 Furthermore, the quasi-flat nature of the resulting $f$-bands [bandwidth smaller than 0.03\,eV (0.07\,eV) for the $J=5/2$ ($J=7/2$) subbands] (shown in Fig.~2 of the main text) indicates that the $f$-$f$ hopping is negligible due to the small extension of the $4f$-orbitals.
+We note that the electronic band structure obtained in this way is also consistent with measurements of the electronic structure as demonstrated in section~\ref{sec:ARPES}.

 From the first-principles calculations, we obtain the tight-binding model that includes 25 orbitals per spin.
 The low-temperature magnetic properties of CeIn$_3$ at zero field are dominated by the low-energy Ce 4$f$ $\Gamma_7$ doublet that results from diagonalizing the single-site $f$-electron Hamiltonian [second term of Eq.~(1) in the main text]: